Quinteto Contrapunto

 By: Oswaldo Aquique

-For some time now, an interesting debate has arisen regarding the lyrics of the gaita margariteña "La Concha," one of the best-known pieces in the traditional repertoire of Margarita Island, in the Nueva Esparta state of Venezuela.
+For some time now, an interesting debate has arisen around the lyrics of the gaita margariteña “La Concha”, one of the best-known pieces in the traditional repertoire of Isla de Margarita, in the State of Nueva Esparta, Venezuela.

 The chorus of this gaita says: